CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 }
 ```
 #### Can you use a value type as a generic type argument in C#?
 For example when implementing an interface like (IEquatable).
+This interface is implemented by types whose values can be equated (for example, the numeric and string classes).
+A value type or class implements the Equals method to create a type-specific method suitable for determining equality of instances.
+Defines a generalized method that a value type or class implements to create a type-specific method for determining equality of instances.
+Replace the type parameter of the IEquatable<T> interface with the type that is implementing this interface.
+If you implement IEquatable<T>, you should also override the base class implementations of Equals(Object) and GetHashCode() so that their behavior is consistent with that of the Equals(T) method.
 #### What are Nullable Types in C#?
 As you know, a value type cannot be assigned a null value.
 For example, int i = null will give you a compile time error.
 C# 2.0 introduced nullable types that allow you to assign null to value type variables.
 You can declare nullable types using Nullable<t> where T is a type: Nullable<int> i = null;